How to Collect Memory Disk Usage By Using CloudWatch Agent

 Run the CloudWatch Agent on EC2 Linux

-Following is the command to the CloudWatch agent with config file you either create from the wizard or from your previous config file.
+The following is the command to start the CloudWatch agent with the config file you either created from the wizard or from your previous config file.

 sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-conf